Our vision is to create a new, inspirational identity for Rockbank North. We will create a precinct where people want to visit, work, play and stay.

 The development of the Rockbank North Town Centre is guided by the Rockbank North PSP, which outlines the retail, employment, education, recreation, entertainment, health and civic vision for the town centre.

-Population growth within the Rockbank District, which includes the suburbs of Rockbank, Melton South (Toolern), Brookfield, Eynesbury and part of Mount Cottrell (Mt Atkinson), is estimated to increase from 1,700 per annum between 2011 and 2016 to almost 6,000 per annum between 2026 and 2031, which will account for around 60% of the total population growth within the municipality from 2026 – 2031.
+Population growth within the Rockbank District, which includes the suburbs of Rockbank, Melton South (Toolern), Brookfield, Eynesbury and part of Mount Cottrell (Mt Atkinson), is estimated to increase from 1,700 per annum between 2011 and 2016 to almost 6,000 per annum between 2026 and 2031, which will account for around 60 per cent of the total population growth within the municipality from 2026 – 2031.

 The Rockbank growth area is easily accessible from the existing urban area of Melbourne via the Western Freeway/ Ballarat Road, which extends from Melbourne via Melton to Ballarat in the west.
 In the longer term, accessibility to the region will be further enhanced with the development of the Outer Metropolitan Ring Road, which is proposed to eventually extend north-south through to the Western Melbourne Growth Corridor.
 Map 1.2 illustrates the local context of the subject site, including the significant amount of land planned for future residential development in the Melway local and location surrounding of Rockbank.